 With a strong emphasis placed on partnerships and relationships throughout the business and education community, LCWDB continues to develop and enhance its understanding of current and future skills needs.
 This information becomes part of regular program design and training development occurring in partnership with training providers.
 LCWDB has invested in staff development to better understand labor market data and enjoys the benefit of a local economist at the Economic Development Company of Lancaster, who meets regularly with LCWDB staff.
-These meetings led to a common position among workforce and economic development agencies, that focus on business retention and expansion of strong local businesses with little emphasis on new business recruitment.
+These meetings led to a common position among workforce and economic development agencies, that focuses on business retention and expansion of strong local businesses with little emphasis on new business recruitment.

-Figure 16 and Figure 17 show the top 50 work activities and tools/technology needed for employment in Lancaster County through 2028.
-The most common work activity in demand by employers will be technology driven, and roughly 3/4 of all positions will be looking for workers who have experience with spreadsheet software and database user interface & query technologies.
+Figure 16 and Figure 17 show the top 20 work activities and tools/technology needed for employment in the coming years.
+The most common work activity in demand by employers will be ordering materials, supplies and equipment and roughly 3/4 of all positions will be looking for workers who have experience with spreadsheet software and database user interface & query technologies.

 Figure 16.
-Top 50 Detailed Work Activities Required by Employers for Lancaster County
+Top 20 Detailed Work Activities Required by Employers for Lancaster County